DataDog/datadog-agent/pkg/aggregator/README.md

 The Aggregator is the first thing a metric hits during its journey towards the intake.
 This package is responsible for metrics reception and aggregation before passing them to the forwarder.
-It computes rates and histograms, then serializes payload and passes them to the Forwarder.
+It computes rates and histograms and passes them to the **Serializer**.

 For now sources of metrics are DogStatsD and Python/Go checks.
 DogStatsD directly send **MetricSample** to the Aggregator while checks use the sender to